trpc-group/trpc-cpp/docs/en/admin_service.md

 The framework provides a set of built-in management commands that allow users to conveniently view and modify the service status.

-## The way to access
+## The ways to access

 The framework's built-in management commands can be invoked in two ways.

-### Access via a web browser
+### Access via web browser

 Users can enter `http://admin_ip:admin_port` in a web browser to access the web homepage of the tRPC-Cpp management service.
-From there, you can click on the corresponding links for each module to perform operations.
+From there, users can click on the corresponding links for each module to perform operations.

 ![main page](../images/admin_main_page.png)